The most common preventable way teenagers die in Canada is in car accidents. The second most common way? You guessed it—suicide.

 Why do young people think about committing suicide?

 Mental health problems like depression play a big role in suicide, but so do difficult situations—like moving to a new country.
 The stress of financial worries, adapting to a new culture, leaving family behind or being bullied at a new school can sometimes feel unbearable, especially when you’re young.
-After all, even though you’ve been through a lot, you still don’t have the same life experience as an adult, and it can be hard to remember that problems—no matter how big or bad they are—eventually pass.

 Whatever is going on in the life of a person having suicidal thoughts, the common factor is that they feel defeated by their problems and want to escape.
 In fact, their pain is so overwhelming that dying seems like the only answer.